 By the mid-1990s I had done the essential R&D on the digital technology for imaging and was working on converting images from film to computers and from computers onto film for the movie industry.
 I working with all the companies making film stocks and doing the R&D for a new film stock for this with Kodak and Laseraphics and Polaroid fim recorders.

 Simpson claimed he would never own such ugly shoes.
 The first photographs of him wearing Bruno Magli shoes appeared in Enquirer Magazine so the defense could credibly say the photos were faked.

-An FBI man using traditional analysis had said these photos were not retouched, but his was an opinion, not scientific proof using the new forensic technology I that I used on the strip of film that came later.
+An FBI man using traditional analysis had said these photos were not retouched, but his was an opinion, not scientific proof which needed the new forensic technology I that I then used on the strip of film that came later.

 I analyzed the photos at the grain level and showed using computer imaging that the photos were totally unretouched.

-The footprints in blood made by shoes it was now proved Simpson wore, after him testifying that he would never own such ugly shoes, was a significant factor in making the jury being confident in reaching the unanimous decision that Simpson was responsible for the murders.
+The footprints in blood, which it was now proved could be made by shoes Simpson had denied ever wearing, was, according to the jury, the significant factor in making them confident in reaching the unanimous decision that Simpson was responsible for the murders.